ShichengChen/Online-Judge-Code/README.md

 - write every requirement on the paper.
 - make variables with relations have similar names.
 - use small data test my solution
+## small bugs
+- int overflow
+- small array size
+- what if the size of array is 1(boundary situation)